Mobile App Design Fundamentals: 9 Common UX Mistakes to Avoid

 Mistake #5: Following Your Competition Too Closely

-There is no mobile app cheat sheet.
+There is no mobile app cheat sheet, (but there is this checklist).
 Certainly, there are sources of inspiration to draw from, but trends that work for other companies may end up dating your app later.
 Instead, analyze why trends are working, then apply this insight to suit your business and user’s needs; you can improve, customize, and build from this foundation.
 As with all products, research will make for a stronger experience in the end, when you tailor it to your audience and platform.

 Mistake #6: Overwhelming Your Users With Too Much Content